civicrm/civicrm-wordpress-project/README.md

 How to add a new WP plugin

  * Edit bin/mk-wp-demo-site
- * Add a statement like "$WPCLI plugin install wordpress-importer --activate"
+ * Add a statement like "$WPCLI plugin install my-plugin-name --activate"

 How to modify default users, roles, etc